 study found that 35% of patients reported they noticed some dry eye symptoms after LASIK surgery, yet, 32% of patients also had these same symptoms PRIOR to surgery with glasses or contacts.
 Most patients reported returning to “normal or baseline” by 6 weeks after LASIK, but it can last for several months.
 Having dry eyes before LASIK was the best predictor of postoperative dry eye and severe dry eye problems were very rare.
 Also, thinner LASIK flaps, Intralase-based LASIK flaps, “nasal-hinged” LASIK flaps and Epi-LASIK/PRK have been associated with less dry eye symptoms.
 With scientific advancements and a better understanding of the ocular surface, various treatments have limited the severity of this problem.

 The corneal nerves enter the cornea along the horizontal axis at the 3 o’clock and 9 o’clock position.
-Older microkeratomes used to make the LASIK flap hinge on the top (superior-based hinge), so both branches of these nerves were incised.
-Newer LASIK technologies, such as Intralase, have evolved to create a nasal-based hinge, which preserves the entire nasal branch of the corneal nerve and reduces the number of corneal nerves affected by the flap creation by about 50%.
+Older microkeratomes instruments used to make the LASIK flap hinge on the top (superior-based hinge), so both branches of these nerves were affected.
+Modern All-Laser LASIK have evolved to create a nasal-based hinge, which preserves the entire nasal branch of the corneal nerve and reduces the number of corneal nerves affected by the flap creation.
 LASIK flaps with a nasal-based hinge have shown to have a lower incidence of dry eye related problems.
 Until normal tear function returns, Dry eye can be the source of sub-optimal vision, fluctuating vision and eye discomfort until it resolves.

 The normal human tear film is about 98% water, 1% oil and 1% mucous.
 These three components work together to hydrate the cornea, stabilize the tear film and prevent evaporation.
 The lacrimal gland and other ocular surface glands create all three essential parts of the human tear film.
 If any of these components are missing or out of proportion, the surface of the eye will “dry out”.
 When the ocular surface senses irritation, it sends a nerve impulse for the tear glands to produce tears (reflex tears).
 Other ocular surface glands consistently produce baseline tears are less dependent on nerve impulses (basal tears).
 In the postoperative period, simple measures can be taken to keep the cornea hydrated, stabilize the tear film and prevent tear evaporation.